aabadie/joblib-s3/README.rst

 documentation is available
 `here <https://pythonhosted.org/joblib/memory.html>`_.

-For the moment, joblibstore provides store backends for Amazon S3 cloud storage and Hadoop file systems (HDFS).
-The S3 backend relies on `boto3
+For the moment, joblibstore provides cloud storage backends for AWS S3 and Hadoop HDFS.
+The AWS S3 backend relies on the `dask s3fs
-<https://boto3.readthedocs.io/en/latest/>`_ and `dask s3fs
+<https://s3fs.readthedocs.io/en/latest/index.html>`_ package and the Hadoop
-<https://s3fs.readthedocs.io/en/latest/index.html>`_ packages.
-The HDFS backend
+HDFS backend relies on the `hdfs3 <https://hdfs3.readthedocs.io/en/latest/>`_ package.

-relies on the `hdfs3 <https://hdfs3.readthedocs.io/en/latest/>`_ package.
+In the future, we plan to add support for other cloud storage providers:

-We plan to add support for other cloud storage providers: Google Cloud Storage, Azure, etc
+Google Cloud Storage, Azure, etc

 Joblibstore supports Python 2.7, 3.4 and 3.5.